Deer in the Works

+"Deer in the Works" is a 1955 short story by Kurt Vonnegut, about a newspaperman considering a career at a local industrial corporation.
+A film adaptation was made in 1980.

+Publication history

-Deer in the Works is a short story by Kurt Vonnegut.
-It first appeared in Esquire in April 1955, and was anthologized in Welcome to the Monkey House.
+"Deer in the Works" first appeared in Esquire in April 1955, and was anthologized in Welcome to the Monkey House.

-After World War II Vonnegut worked as a writer at the General Electric plant in Schenectady, New York.
-Ilium frequently appears in his writings, and is supposed to be the hometown of his character, Kilgore Trout.

-In 1980 the story was made into a short film with a running length of 25 minutes.
+In 1980, the story was made into a short film with a running length of 25 minutes.
 The film stars Dennis Dugan in the lead role with supporting roles played by Gordon Jump, Bob Basso, Richard Kline and Bill Walker.
 The film was directed by Ron Underwood and the screenplay adaptation was written by Brent Maddock and S. S. Wilson.
 The film was produced by Barr Films.

 Plot

-David Potter, owner of a small town weekly newspaper, decides to get a more secure job.
-Despite his wife's misgivings, he applies to be a publicity writer at the mammoth Ilium Works.
-Although shaken at seeing how the company immediately plans out his entire career, he accepts the position.
+David Potter, owner of a weekly newspaper in a small town, decides to get a more secure job.
+Despite his wife's misgivings, he applies at the mammoth Ilium Works and is offered a position as a publicist.
+Although shaken at seeing how the company immediately plans out his entire career, he accepts the offer.
 He is then given his first assignment, recording the capture of a deer that has slipped onto the grounds of the Works.
-After he and a photographer finish their jobs the deer will be killed and served at a company dinner.
+After he and a photographer finish their jobs, the deer will be killed and served at a company dinner.

-Getting hopelessly lost, Potter views the utter dehumanization of the workers.
+Getting hopelessly lost on the grounds, Potter views the utter dehumanization of the workers.
 Mistaken for a visiting scientist, he joins a party and has several drinks before finding a skirmish line of employees closing in on the deer.
-He opens a gate, lets it escape, and then follows it out into the world.
+He opens a gate, lets it escape into the woods, and follows it without looking back.